What started as a bowling alley in 1957 would eventually become the center of Omaha’s music scene before closing its doors in 2005.

 1957 Omaha World-Herald story announcing the construction of the Ranch Bowl.

 Adorned with oak, brass, and mirrors, the ranch-style building featured 24 lanes and automatic pinsetters.
-It also included a cocktail lounge with a fireplace, snack bar, party room, and nursery where parents could drop off their children while they bowled and enjoyed a couple of drinks.
-These amenities weren’t unusual for bowling alleys at the time, which faced fierce competition that eventually led to the addition of a full-service restaurant complete with cloth napkins and tablecloths.
+The bowling alley also included a cocktail lounge with a fireplace, snack bar, party room, and nursery where parents could drop off their children while they bowled and enjoyed a couple of drinks.
+These amenities were not unusual for bowling alleys at the time, which faced fierce competition that eventually led to the addition of a full-service restaurant complete with cloth napkins and tablecloths.

 1960 Durham Museum photo of Santa Claus at the Ranch Bowl.